The Bible – contains advice concerning the marriage between a man and a woman

 3) King Saul

 Saul only had one wife, but one concubine is also mentioned.
-According to the story about Saul, God regret making him a king rather early on.
+According to the story about Saul, God regret making him a king over Israel.
 Since Saul ended up being a rebellious and unrighteous leader, his case cannot be used as support for polygamous marriages today.

 1 Sam.
 15:10 Then came the word of the Lord unto Samuel, saying,11 It repenteth me that I have set up Saul to be king: for he is turned back from following me, and hath not performed my commandments.
 And it grieved Samuel; and he cried unto the Lord all night.